AOSSIE-Org/Ell-ena/BACKEND.md

    ```bash
    supabase login
    ```
-   This will open a browser window where you need to authorize the CLI.
+   This opens a browser for authorization, Once authorized, your CLI is ready to link projects.

 2. Navigate to your project directory:
    ```bash
    cd path/to/Ell-ena
    ```
+   Replace path/to/Ell-ena with the actual path to your project folder.

 3. Initialize Supabase in your project (if not already initialized):
    ```bash
    supabase init
    ```
+   This creates a .supabase folder in your project directory.
+   Important: If .supabase already exists, skip this step to avoid error.

 4. Link your local project to the remote Supabase project:
    ```bash